“Come, You Who are Blessed”

 “Lord, when?”

 Here is perhaps one of the most unassuming, beautiful statements in the whole bible; “When did we see you in such circumstances?”
-They simply had no clue they were ministering to the Lord when they ministered to the least of these.
+These believers simply had no clue they were ministering to the Lord when they ministered to the least of these.

 It tells us two things about their unabashed love:

-1. It was done simply for the sake of love.
-There was no desire for reward or thought of salvation on these people’s minds, nor was their any fear of judgment.
+• It was done simply for the sake of love.
+There was no desire for reward or thought of salvation in these people’s minds, nor was their any fear of judgment.
 It was simply love for the sake of love.

-2. It was given fullness of the heart.
-These people loved boundlessly; recklessly.
-They loved everyone, without expectation.
-They sought out the least loved and took their love to them.
+• It was given from the fullness of the heart.
+These people loved boundlessly and recklessly.
+They loved everyone without expectation of “return on investment.”
+They sought out the least loved and gave their attention to them.
 This was a continuous, overflowing love.
-It wasn’t for a church service day or a corporate fund-drive.
-This was an excessive, reckless, passionate love that could only flow out of the abundance of love.
+It wasn’t for a day of service or a corporate fund-drive.
+This was an excessive, reckless and passionate love that could only flow out of the abundance of gratitude.

 Matthew 25:41-46